 • itching and pain in the eyes;

-• sharp hyperemia ( severe redness) conjunctiva and transitional folds;
+• severe hyperemia ( severe redness) conjunctiva and transitional folds;

-• an increase in the papillae of the conjunctiva, due to which it acquires a "velvety" appearance;
+• an increase in the papillae of the conjunctiva, due to which it takes on a “velvety” appearance;

 • noise in ears;

-• discharge of purulent secretions from the eyes;
+• discharge of purulent secretion from the eyes;

 • fibrinous whitish films.

-With the progression of the disease in the interval from 3-5 days to 2-3 weeks:
+With disease progression in the interval from 3–5 days to 2–3 weeks:

-• mucopurulent discharge becomes profuse and completely purulent;
+• mucopurulent discharge becomes abundant and completely purulent;

-• first small, then large multiple follicles (vesicles) are formed, located in the form of 2-3 rollers on the lower eyelid (50%), and small on the conjunctiva;
+• first small, then large multiple follicles (vesicles) are formed, located in the form of 2-3 ridges on the lower eyelid (50%), and small ones on the conjunctiva;

-• preauricular adenopathy develops - an increase in lymph nodes in front of the auricles, they are painless, mobile, dense;
+• preauricular adenopathy develops - enlargement of the lymph nodes in front of the ears, they are painless, mobile, dense;

-• some patients develop ear pain, otitis media, eustachitis (inflammation auditory tubes) and hearing loss.
+• Some patients experience ear pain, otitis media, eustachitis (inflammation auditory tubes) and hearing loss.

 Duration from 2 weeks to 3 months

-Chronic Characterized by a long sluggish course with mild symptoms and short periods of remission (subsiding symptoms).
+Chronic Characterized by a long, sluggish course with mild symptoms and short periods of remission (subsidence of symptoms).

 • discomfort and sensation foreign body in the eye;